ricardoquesada/unijoysticle2/docs/user_guide.md

   - Atari ST 1040F + Unijoysticle 2
   - Amiga 1200 + Unijoysticle 2 A500

 Note: Amiga 500 joystick ports don't provide enough current to power the Unijoysticle.
 Instead power the Unijoysticle through the USB port.
-It is possible to connect the USB port to the Disk Drive connector (Pin 12 = +5V / Pin 3 = GND, see [disk_drive_power]) which provides enough current.
+It is possible to connect the USB port to the Disk Drive connector (Pin 12 = +5V / Pin 3 = GND, see [disk drive ad-hoc cable][disk_drive_power]) which provides enough current.

 This feature is available since Unijoysticle 2 [Revision D][changelog_board], and is present in all Unijoysticle 2+ / Unijoysticle 2 A500 revisions.